pySim-shell

 -p, --pcsc-device

-PC/SC reader number to use for SIM access
+Number of PC/SC reader to use for SIM access

 AT Command Modem Reader